New Westminster is a progressive city of 71,000 in the heart of the Metro Vancouver region.

 Building leading-edge infrastructure to support collaboration and innovation

 New Westminster believes in supporting new concepts and ideas that foster an ethos of innovation among its residents, businesses, and institutions.
-The City is working to become a globally recognized intelligent community, and is home to a civic-owned dark-fibre network.
-It is pursuing a variety of initiatives to enable an intelligent and resilient New Westminster.
+The City is home to a growing civic-owned dark-fibre network, and is pursuing a variety of initiatives to enable an intelligent and resilient New Westminster.

 Intelligent City Challenge

 New Westminster is seeking innovations in digital technologies to improve the city’s operational effectiveness, and build intelligent infrastructure that enables a safe, smart, and resilient community.

 August 1 - October 31, 2022 (11:59PM PST)